The Lost Clock Emporium

 My poor brain gland indeed.
 It was beginning to throb, partly in confusion, partly in wonder.
 But I saw that we’d arrived at the final spinning clock.

 “And finally I present to you: Hades’ Timepiece.
 An essential ingredient for this is a mirror clock.
-These tickers have numbers and hands that go counter-clockwise.
+These have numbers and hands that go counter-clockwise.
 Such objects can spring into being due to accidents of the dark occult.
 Or, erm, manufacturing problems in factories.”
 He looked sheepish.

 I took in the clock, using my eyeballs, the usual way.